shrutichaubey2501/Personality-Detection/README.md

 Known as OCEAN model of human traits

-the user is given 10 questions under each test and based on the input the XGBoost algorithm outputs one of the 5 traits.
+the user is given 10 questions under each trait and based on the input the XGBoost algorithm outputs one of the 5 traits.